How to Initialize Disk Without Losing Data: A Comprehensive Guide

 1. Press Win + X and select Disk Management.

-2. Right-click the uninitialized disk and select Initialize Disk.
+3. Right-click the disk name (the gray box on the left) and select Initialize Disk.

 Initialize Disk

-3. Choose GPT or MBR based on your needs.
+4. In the popup, select the disk and choose GPT (recommended) or MBR based on your needs.
+Click OK.

 Choose GPT or MBR